ImJaycee/Schedule-Planner0318/README.md

     - **Error**: Styles not applied correctly.
     - **Solution**:
       - Ensure Tailwind CSS is properly configured in your project.
-      - Verify that the `postcss.config.js` and `tailwind.config.js` files are correctly set up.
+      - Verify that the `vite.config.js` files is correctly set up.

 ---